tweedegolf/embedded-workshop/lectures/mdbook/src/preface/setup.md

 An example of a correct placement of the components on the breadboard:
 <img src="/assets/images/breadboard-components.jpeg" width="20%"/>

 **Turn off your nRF52840DK**.
-Then, wire up the accelerometer, refering to the table below.
+Then, wire up the accelerometer, referring to the table below.

 | LIS3DH Pin | nRF52840DK pin |
 |------------|----------------|